Updates, commentary, training and advice on immigration and asylum law

 • number of employees does not exceed 50 (taken as an average across the financial year)

-In a welcome change, sponsor licences no longer need to be renewed every four years and so the initial cost to apply for a licence is a one-off payment.
+Sponsor licences no longer need to be renewed every four years and so the initial cost to apply for a licence is a one-off payment.

-Cost of sponsoring a Skilled Worker
+Cost of sponsoring a skilled worker

-The UK’s main work visa route is called Skilled Worker.
-I’ve set out the various costs of a Skilled Worker application below.
+The UK’s main work visa route is called skilled worker.
+I’ve set out the various costs of a skilled worker application below.
 There are some exceptions to some of the fees (for example, those who are switching, international students, etc.) but these are the main ones that will apply to most workers.

 Certificate of sponsorship

-The cost of issuing each certificate of sponsorship is £239.
+The cost of issuing each certificate of sponsorship is £525.

 This is essentially a tax levied on businesses for employing foreign workers.